xvik/dropwizard-app-todo/README.md

 ## Test

-There are also two tests: one showing lightweight rest testing (without starting web container) and the other shows complete integration test.
+There are three versions of the same tests:

+* Lightweight rest tests (stub rest, without starting web container)
+* Integration test with (full application startup)
+* Integration test with static client (when resource methods use for test call configuration) The same calls will work with lightweight rest too.

 NOTE: as rest use PATCH method, default JerseyClient, prepared by guicey [will not work on jdk > 16](https://github.com/eclipse-ee4j/jersey/issues/4825#issuecomment-925836004)
 (or see [blog post](http://blog.supol.cz/?p=320))
-To workaround it, custom client factory used with apache client instead of HttpURLConnection.
+To workaround it, apache client factory is used.
-Lightweight tests are not affected because they don't perform actual http calls.

 ## Banner